PuruVJ/puruvjdev3/src/blog/styling-react--the-power-of-css-modules.md

 So, there are a few VSCode extensions out there that provide similar level of intellisense.
 Notice I used the word similar, not same, because

-1. They were a little slower - They slowed down VSCode a little bit.
-On my fast laptop, it negligible, but on my other older laptop, it was noticeably slow.
+1. **They were a little slower** - They slowed down VSCode a little bit.
+On my current laptop, which is pretty fast, it is negligible, but on my older laptop, it was noticeably slow.

-1. Choppy Intellisense - The intellisense wasn't always accurate, and sometimes had some noise in it like units(9px, 3rem) when you typed styles., which was definitely a bit weird.
+1. **Choppy Intellisense** - The intellisense wasn't always accurate, and sometimes had some noise in it like units(9px, 3rem) when you typed styles., which was definitely a bit weird.

-1. I dislike extensions - I am an extreme minimalist.
+1. **I dislike extensions** - I am an extreme minimalist.
 My hunger to reduce things and have only the things necessary is super big.
-I only have 7 VSCode extensions, and only 2-3 are enabled for each workspace at a time.
-I worked on a super old and slow computer for 4 years, so it's habit to keep these 3rd party things as low as possible(even though I'm on a super fast computer one now 😅)

-But still, this extension is good enough if you can't get The Best Method above working.
+But still, this extension is good enough if you can't get <mark>The Best Method</mark> above working.

-Oh, and as for the extension itself, I won't drop a link.
-There are so many coming out and some are better, some aren't, and its in constant flux.
-It's recommended to just do a search.
-The keywords: CSS Modules should give good results.
+Oh, and the extension I recommend: [CSS Modules by clinyong](https://marketplace.visualstudio.com/items?itemName=clinyong.vscode-css-modules)

 ### `typings-for-css-modules-loader`